sjTaylor/dnSim/README.md

 shift-click to maximize, and minimize ranks

-specialization selector on the right will allow you to see all classes, or classes individually.
+specialization selector on the left will allow you to see all classes, or classes individually.
 This is so that smaller monitors (hopefully) don't have an issue.

 Ctrl-r to reset skill selection (sets all to minimum possible ranks)